phuslu/log/README.md

 	// mode is 0644
 	FileMode os.FileMode

-	// MaxSize is the maximum size in megabytes of the log file before it gets
+	// MaxSize is the maximum size in bytes of the log file before it gets rotated.
-	// rotated.
 	MaxSize int64

 	// MaxBackups is the maximum number of old log files to retain.
 The default